Executive Order 9066: Exclusion under the Order

-World War II camps under the order
+World War II camps under the Order

 Secretary of War Henry L. Stimson was responsible for assisting relocated people with transport, food, shelter, and other accommodations and delegated Colonel Karl Bendetsen to administer the removal of West Coast Japanese.
 Over the spring of 1942, General John L. DeWitt issued Western Defense Command orders for Japanese Americans to present themselves for removal.
 The "evacuees" were taken first to temporary assembly centers, requisitioned fairgrounds and horse racing tracks where living quarters were often converted livestock stalls.
 As construction on the more permanent and isolated War Relocation Authority camps was completed, the population was transferred by truck or train.
 These accommodations consisted of tar paper-walled frame buildings in parts of the country with bitter winters and often hot summers.
 The camps were guarded by armed soldiers and fenced with barbed wire (security measures not shown in published photographs of the camps).
 Camps held up to 18,000 people, and were small cities, with medical care, food, and education provided by the government.
 Adults were offered "camp jobs" with wages of $12 to $19 per month, and many camp services such as medical care and education were provided by the camp inmates themselves.

+Not only was there limited room for living but, "Living in cramped barracks with minimal privacy and inadequate facilities.
+The camp's location in Utah's desert meant extreme temperatures and harsh weather, making daily life even more challenging."
+Based on the evidence listed, it is proven that these camps held poor living conditions for those relocated.
+On top of that children had to undergo education in these barracks as well as buildings for religion, all of these conditions add to the unpleasant way of life.